vkondrav/rick_and_morty_compose/episode-all/README.md

-# Characters All
+# Episode All

-This screen is for displaying all characters using pagination
+This screen is for displaying all episodes using pagination